The title of “worst” may be a bit harsh, but it is well deserved.

-We don’t really care about the long options.
+We don’t care about the long options.
 They are there to limit our risk in the position.
 In the end, we hope that they expire worthless.

 The short options are the key.
-All options are going to be affected with the changes in implied volatility.
+All options are going to be affected by the changes in implied volatility.
 As implied volatility rises, our option prices will increase; as volatility drops, so does the option price.

 You want volatility to drop when you have an iron condor on.
 This is vital to your success.

 This means you don’t want to open a new iron condor when volatility is at a low.
 Follow me down this rabbit hole.

 Low volatility means your option prices will be smaller.
 With low option prices, you are going to have to bring your options closer to being at-the-money to generate any real return.

 When you do that, the range your stock must remain in becomes very small.
 Once your position is that close to being at-the-money, it only takes a small move in the underlying to put your position at a loss.

 This is the number one killer of iron condors, and portfolios, for that matter.

 Most traders will place an iron condor without giving a second thought to volatility.
 This is especially true when you place an iron condor after the stock has run up to new highs.
 A stock that is running higher also has dropping or extremely low volatility.